 The artwork on each piece of the wall still standing was so beautiful.
 To see such a brilliant coming together of cultures, races, sexes, and styles, was so incredible.
 Overcoming the odds and turning a symbol of negativity and hatred into something of equality, peace, acceptance, and love was truly moving.
 The different expressions of art, love, freedom, and more were so powerful.
 I could have stared at the different pieces for hours on end.

 But one of the most powerful things of all were the bullet holes.
-Seeing the places where no doubt people ran for their lives from gun shots.
-These people were so stricken by the desire for freedom that they were willing to risk their life rather sit another day in captivity and control.
+Seeing the places where no doubt people ran for their lives from gunshots.
+These people were so stricken by the desire for freedom that they were willing to risk their lives rather sit another day in captivity and control.
 Bullet holes littered the entire city.
 In sidewalks, on the sides of buildings, in pieces of the wall, you couldn’t go to any memorial or city feature without catching a glimpse of bullet holes.
 To see this power and anger expressed through weapons simply to quiet the voice of freedom through fear was so powerful in itself.

 “The opposite of love is not hate, it’s indifference.
 The opposite of art is not ugliness, it’s indifference.
 The opposite of faith is not heresy, it’s indifference.
 And the opposite of life is not death, it’s indifference.”